Departments

 About EPA Andrology

-The two Andrology Departments that are based at the Norfolk and Norwich University Hospital (NNUH) and Queen Elizabeth Hospital Kings Lynn (QEHKL) are both part of the Eastern Pathology Alliance (EPA) which is a managed Pathology network.
+The two Andrology Departments based at the Norfolk and Norwich University Hospital (NNUH) and the Queen Elizabeth Hospital Kings Lynn (QEHKL) are both part of the Eastern Pathology Alliance (EPA) which is a managed Pathology network.
 The Laboratory’s services include Basic Semen Analysis, Post Vasectomy Semen Analysis and Vasectomy Reversal Semen Analysis.
 In order to maintain high standards of analysis this department participates in national external quality assessment schemes (EQA) for basic semen analysis and performs internal quality assessments for post vasectomy semen analysis.
 The Department is working towards compliance with ISO 15189, Medical laboratories – Requirements for quality and competence.

 These department pages provide information about how users can access our services, who to contact for advice, which tests we perform, sample requirements, normal ranges and turnaround times.
 This information is accurate at the time of issue and is reviewed and updated regularly to incorporate new developments.